 OSIP determined that the PMNOC Regulations prescribe one submission per patent list, and allowing Janssen to add a second submission to a pre-existing patent list would be contrary to the language of the PMNOC Regulations.
 The Court found that this decision was reasonable.

 The 837 patent was filed after the 739 submission was filed.
 However, according to the PMNOC Regulations, in order for a patent to be listed against a submission, the filing date in Canada of the patent must precede the date of the

 Janssen argued that the filing date requirement is ultra vires, or alternatively, illogical, irrational and arbitrary, and the relevant date should be the priority date, or claim date.

 The Court was not satisfied that Janssen met its burden of demonstrating that inclusion of the Canadian filing date as the relevant date in s.
 4(6) was unreasonable.
 Rather, the Court was “satisfied that requiring that a patent meet certain

 timing requirements based on its Canadian filing date, which ensures timely market entry of subsequent generic drugs, is reasonably in keeping with the balance of the competing policy interests at issue.”

 Should you have any questions, please do not hesitate to contact a member of the Pharmaceutical Litigation Group.

-The preceding is intended as a timely update on Canadian intellectual property and technology law.
+The preceding is intended as a timely update on Canadian intellectual property and life sciences regulatory law.
 The content is informational only and does not constitute legal or professional advice.
 To obtain such advice, please communicate with our offices directly.